Two families of indexable partially observable restless bandits and Whittle index computation: Model and Problem Formulation

-In this paper, we assume that the transitions under active action satisfy the \textit{restart property}, i.e., $P_{x\cdot}(1) = Q$, for all $x \in {\cal X}$, where $Q$ is a known probability mass function (pmf).
+\begin{assumption}[Restart property] All rows of the transition matrix $\bar{P}(1)$ are identical. \end{assumption} For models which satisfy Assumption~$1$, we denote $\bar{P}(0)$ by $P$ and denote each (identical) row of $\bar{P}(1)$ by $Q$.
+The term \textit{restart property} is used following the terminology of \cite{akbarzadeh2019restart}, where $Q$ was a PMF on the state space (i.e., on taking active action, the state resets according to PMF~$Q$).
+Note \cite{akbarzadeh2019restart} considered fully observed models, while we are considering partially observable setups.

 An operator has to select $m < n$ arms at each time but does not observe the state of the arms.
 We consider two observation models. \begin{itemize} \item \textbf{Model A}: In model A, the operator does not observe anything.
-We denote this by $Y^i_t = \BLANK$, where $\BLANK$ denotes a blank symbol. \item \textbf{Model B}: In model B, the operator observes the state of the arm after it has been reset, i.e.,
+We denote this by $Y_t = \BLANK$, where $\BLANK$ denotes a blank symbol. \item \textbf{Model B}: In model B, the operator observes the state of the arm after it has been reset, i.e.,